Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates

 The use of ICAR random effects allows the latent spatial characteristics of the data to be modeled directly, which facilitates the borrowing of strength across spatial units.
 The ICAR formulation is due to \cite{besag1991}.
 In ({\ref{eqn:FFH}), define

-where the notation ``$i \sim j$" denotes that small areas $i$ and $j$ are neighbors (i.e., they share a border), and the term $w_{i+}$ indicates the number of neighbors associated with small area $i$.
+where the notation ``$i \sim j$" denotes that small areas $i$ and $j$ are neighbors (i.e., they share a border), and $w_{i+}$ is the number of neighbors associated with small area $i$.
 The ICAR model defined by (\ref{eqn:ICAR}) yields an Intrinsic Gaussian Markov Random Field (IGMRF) \citep{rue2005gaussian}, which corresponds to an improper prior distribution on $\{u_i\}$ in the hierarchical model we propose.
-Let $\Sigma_u$ denote Cov$(u_1,\ldots,u_n)$; then the precision matrix of this IGMRF has the form,
+Let $\Sigma_u$ denote cov$(u_1,\ldots,u_n)$; then the precision matrix of this IGMRF has the form,

-where $\mbf{D}_{w}$ is a diagonal matrix with element $(i,i)$ equal to $w_{i+}$, the number of neighbors of small area $i$.
+where $\mbf{D}_{w}$ is a diagonal matrix with element $(i,i)$ equal to $w_{i+}$.
 Further, the $(i,j)$-th element of $\mbf{W}$ equals one if small areas $i$ and $j$ are neighbors, and it equals zero otherwise.
 The diagonal of $\mbf{W}$ is set to zero since small area $i$ is not a neighbor of itself.

 The improper prior on $\{u_i\}$ is due to a linear dependency in the columns of $(\mbf{D}_{w}-\mbf{W})$, which can be seen by post-multiplying this matrix by a vector of ones and noting that it yields a vector of zeroes.
 Despite its impropriety, the ICAR prior distribution is often used, as it yields a proper posterior distribution for many commonly used data models, such as the Gaussian, Poisson, and Binomial distributions.
 The ICAR prior implies a smoother spatial process than can be obtained from a CAR prior, and hence it facilitates more borrowing of strength between spatial units.
 A ``sum-to-zero" constraint, $\sum_{i=1}^{n} u_{i}=0$, is needed to allow the intercept term in the model to be estimable; if not enforced, the intercept and the spatial random effects, $\{u_i\}$, are linearly dependent.
 Fast algorithms for sampling $\{u_i\}$ subject to $\sum_{i=1}^{n} u_{i}=0$, can be found in \cite{rue2005gaussian} and are used in our simulations and data analysis (Sections~\ref{SecSims} and \ref{SecData}).